Living & working in the UK

 Travel & exploration

-London is a vibrant city with lots to offer.
-There are lots of tourist attractions, historical monuments, cultural events and festivals you can visit.
-There are goods and cuisine on offer from all over the world.
+London is a fantastic, vibrant city with lots to offer.
+There are lots of tourist attractions, historical monuments, cultural events and festivals you can visit and you can find goods and cuisine from all over the world.
 The city’s parks, riversides and historic streets are fantastic places to relax, walk and socialise.
 Often, the best and cheapest way to explore London is on foot or by bike.
-However the city is large and longer journeys are best made by public transport.
+However, the city is large and longer journeys are best made by public transport.

 Transport for London (TfL) is responsible for the local transport system.
 TfL controls the London Underground, which is also known as ‘the Tube’, the Docklands Light Railway (DLR), the London Overground, London Buses and several other transport options.
 TfL operates a contactless pay-as-you-go scheme, which is cheaper than buying paper tickets on most services, and students on full-time courses lasting more than 14 weeks can apply for an 18+ Student Oystercard.
 The scheme works with contactless bank cards or mobile payment and Oyster Cards.

 The UK is a diverse country with lots to offer!
-London has a unique atmosphere, but is very different from the rest of the country.
+London has a unique atmosphere and is very different from the rest of the country.
 The pace of life outside the capital is generally more relaxed.
 Make sure you take the opportunity to explore other parts of our beautiful and exciting country.

 Full time students qualify for a 16-25 Railcard, giving a 30% discount on rail travel.
 National Express and Megabus coach services offer tickets at very low prices.